 1. Unsafe Exposure to Toxics

 An open collection system allows for volatile and toxic solvents used in HPLC to escape into the lab environment, resulting in inhalation exposure to the staff.
-In some instances these exposure levels exceed regulatory limits and require immediate action.
+In some instances these exposure levels exceed RCRA regulation limits and require immediate action.
 Other times, the exposure levels may not reach regulatory limits, but people are still being unnecessarily exposed to toxic solvents.

 2. RCRA Noncompliance

 Waste collected from the HPLC units is often characterized as RCRA-listed hazardous waste.
-RCRA requires that all containers be closed while not being filled.
+RCRA regulations require that all containers be closed while not being filled.
 If the lines are draining into an open container, this is a RCRA violation and will be cited during a regulatory inspection.
 Think about how many HPLC units you have at your facility – this could add up to a lot of costly violations.